-This sample Right to Manage Claim Notice is provided as a guide by Brady Solicitors to help you understand the information you need to provide.
+This sample Right to Manage Claim Notice is provided as a guide by Brady Solicitors to help you understand the information you need to provide when submitting a right to manage application.

 RTM can be an attractive option if you and your fellow leaseholders would like to take control of your block.
 To begin the work to set up an RTM company you first need the support of at least 50 percent of the leaseholders and will have identified people who will be willing to be directors of the new RTM company.